 We are getting numerous requests for help and guidance about Brexit, and although there is much still to be answered, we have tried to summarise what we do know.
 This is of course a rapidly moving field and we are keeping up to date and passing on information as and when we receive it.

-DEFRA released a batch of nearly 100 new EHCs for export to the EU before the intended Brexit date in March.
-However this list was then taken down and no date has been set for it to be reinstated.
-The list covered various commodities including meat, dairy, fish, egg, gelatin and collagen.
-The definitions of ‘animal product’, ‘composite product’, ‘processed’ etc are complex and governed by EU regs 853/2005, 28/2012 and 2007/275.
+DEFRA have released a batch of around 100 new EHCs for export to the EU in case of no-deal.
+This link can be used to search and download specimens.
+The list covered various commodities including meat, dairy, fish, egg, honey, gelatin and collagen.
+The definitions of ‘animal product’, ‘composite product’, ‘meat product’, ‘meat preparation’, ‘processed’ etc are complex and governed, inter alia, by EU regs 853/2004, 28/2012 and 2007/275.
 The attached guide may be of help.

 Remember that we CANNOT sign an EHC once goods have left the UK.